 -

-crystals that exhibit pleochroism, causing different shades of blue to be visible from various angles
+crystals that exhibit pleochroism, causing different shades of blue to be visible from various angles, though some may appear indistinct where inclusions affect visual sharpness

 These characteristics enhance the physical body’s visual appeal.